ashishrajsrivastava/learningresources/README.md

 2.
 ![Google Cloud Plateform](/Images/GCP.PNG)
 Google Cloud is also offering similar free resources for trainings.
 It comes with various technologies path trainings available on pluralsight or coursera.
-It also gives you free access to Qwiklabs for 30 days which enables to get hands on practice with having to pay anything.
+It also gives you free access to Qwiklabs for 30 days which enables to get hands on practice without having to pay anything for a GCP subscription.
+Qwiklabs is one of the best way to gain practical hands on with GCP, so go grab this offer.
 You can get more details [here](https://inthecloud.withgoogle.com/training-discount/register.html)
 <br/><br/>
 3.
 ![PluralSight](/Images/PSApril2020.PNG)